s4ke/Master-Thesis/src/md/030-parrows.md

 parEvalN :: (Arrow arr) => [arr a b] -> arr [a] [b]
 ~~~~

-With this definition of `parEvalN`, parallel execution is yet another Arrow
+With such a definition of `parEvalN`, parallel execution is yet another Arrow
 combinator.
-But as the implementation may differ depending on the actual
+But since the implementation may differ depending on the actual
 type of the Arrow `arr` -- or even the input `a` and output `b` -- and we
 want this to be an interface for different backends that we want to be able to
 switch between, we introduce a new type class `ArrowParallel arr a b`: